Windows 10 Remote Desktop Connection

-- Click Add in the Remote Desktop Users dialog box if you want to add a user account to the remote users list.
+- Click Add in the Remote Desktop Users dialog box if you want to add a user account to the remote user list.

 - Complete one of the following tasks in the Select Users or Groups dialog box a) Click Locations, and then choose the location you want to search; b) Enter the username by clicking the Enter the object names to select, and then click OK.
-By this way the username is added to the list.
+In this way, the username is added to the list.
 Click OK to complete the process.

 - Click Start .

 - Enter "Remote Desktop Connection" in the search box, and then click Remote Desktop Connection from the list.

 - Type in the name of the computer in the Computer box, that has to be connected and click Connect.